 - 8. The government published the second stage of its consultation on the National Funding Formula on 14th December 2016.
 This consultation presents a policy shift in terms of the proposed NFF.
-The key changes to proposals set out in this consultation, following on from the first iteration are: - Capping overall funding reductions by 3% for every local authority area - Additional funding of £200m per annum in each of 2018/19 and 2019/20 - Mobility will be used as a factor in the formula - It is unclear whether the NFF will by-pass the Schools Forum, as proposed in the first consultation.
-The DfE has committed to further consultation on the future role of the Schools Forum, particularly in relation to the NFF. - 9.
+The key changes to proposals set out in this consultation, following on from the first iteration are: - Capping overall funding reductions by 3% for every local authority area - Additional funding of £200m per annum in each of 2018/19 and 2019/20 - Mobility will be used as a factor in the formula - 9.
 The consultation included indicative allocations for every school.
 London Councils' analysis reveals that around 70% of London's schools will see a reduction in funding.
 London collectively will lose £19 million, significantly less than our initial cash flat modelling suggested last year.
 This is primarily due to the introduction of additional funding, which significantly reduces the amount of money from London that needs to be redistributed to fund gains elsewhere, along with a permanent 3% funding floor. - 10.
 Nationally, 9,047 schools experience a reduction in funding under the revised NFF, including 1,536 schools in London.
 In total, these 9,047 schools experience a loss of £335 million.
-This, therefore, would be the total amount of additional funding that would be required to protect every school in the country from a cash cut. - 11.
+This, therefore, would be the total amount of additional funding that would be required to protect every school in the country from a cash cut. £335 million equates to a 1.0% increase in the schools block. - 11.
 The initial reporting of the consultation focused on inner London losing considerable amounts of funding and outer London gaining.
 Some outer London boroughs are, however, losing funding and some in inner London would gain. - 12.
 These changes to the proposals for the NFF, along with the additional funding that has been announced, result in London losing less funding than initially predicted.
-London will, however, still see larger reductions in funding than anywhere else in the country and redistribution away from London to increase
+London will, however, still see larger reductions in funding than anywhere else in the country and redistribution away from London to increase funding in other parts of England rather than a funding formula based on the needs of schools wherever they are located.

-- funding in other parts of England rather than a funding formula based on the needs of schools wherever they are located. - 13.
-Additional funding has been made available to ensure that no local authority loses funding as a result of the new high needs funding formula.
+13. Additional funding has been made available to ensure that no local authority loses funding as a result of the new high needs funding formula.
 Ten London boroughs gain high needs funding.